FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Migration of Individual Service Profiles

 refers to the state record without the failure indicator $f_{ind}$.
-We let the set of this "state records" be $\tilde{S}$.
-At each state $s$, there is a small probability of $\epsilon (s)$ (for example $\epsilon (s)=0.01$), that in the next timeslot, a server failure occurs, i.e. $f_{ind}=1$.
-We term states in which a server failure occurs as state set $T \subset S$, the \textit{``Rare event states"}.
-With a larger probability of $1-\epsilon(s)$, no server failure occurs, i.e. $f_{ind}=0$.
-The non rare event states \textit{``Normal States"} are defined as the set $S \backslash T$.
-Hence we have
+We let the set of these records be $\tilde{S}$.
+At each state $s$, there is a small probability $\epsilon (s)$ (e.g., $\epsilon (s)=0.01$), that in the next timeslot, a server failure occurs in at least one location.
+The failure indicator $f_{ind}$ is then set to $1$.
+These states belong to the set of \textit{``Rare event states"}, $T \subset S$, defined as follows: \begin{definition} A subset of states $T \subset S$ is called the Rare Event State Set if the following properties hold: